Doppol - Trending books for kids

 on Goodreads (7)

-Coll Hazel may be the youngest bard, but he is sent on the most important quest of all - before next wintereve, he must find the mythic Avalon, home of King Arthur, and lay the thirteen sacred treasures to rest.
-Along Coll's journey, he encounters giants, demons, fairies, merfolk and sealwomen, wizards, witches, wise women, heroes and enchantresses.
-His travelling companion is the raven, Branwen - funny, opinionated and wise.
-As they face danger and make new friends, they tell each other tales.
-These stories are taken from the whole Celtic canon of literature that includes the Mabinogian, the Irish stories of Finn MacCool, and the Arthurian legends, as well as stories from Cornwall, Scotland, the Isle of Man and Brittany.
+Coll Hazel, the youngest bard, embarks on a critical quest to find the mythic Avalon, home of King Arthur, and lay the thirteen sacred treasures to rest before the upcoming wintereve.
+Along his journey, he encounters various mythical beings including giants, demons, fairies, and more.
+He is accompanied by his travelling companion, the raven Branwen, who is not only funny and opinionated but also wise.
+Together, they face dangers, make new friends, and share tales from the rich Celtic canon of literature, encompassing stories from the Mabinogian, tales of Finn MacCool, Arthurian legends, and narratives from Cornwall, Scotland, the Isle of Man, and Brittany.

 Age